NEUQNLP/neuqnlp.github.io/README.md

-# UTS NLP Research Group Website
+# NEUQ LIS Research Group Website

 This is the website of our academic research group at the [University of Technology Sydney](https://www.uts.edu.au/).
 You can access our research group at [utsnlp.github.io](https://utsnlp.github.io/)